ibm-cloud-docs/openshift/openshift_uc_health.md

 **Step 2: Lift and shift**
 * Migrate virtual machine images to container images that run in Red Hat OpenShift on IBM Cloud in the public cloud.
+* Deploy {{site.data.keyword.icp4dfull_notm}}, so that developers have their familiar analytics tools on the cloud.
 * Provide standardized DevOps dashboards and practices through Kubernetes.
 * Enable on-demand scaling of compute for batch and other back-office workloads that run infrequently.
 * Use {{site.data.keyword.SecureGatewayfull}} to maintain secure connections to on-premises DBMS.